Lynn Adelman

-Lynn S. Adelman (born October 1, 1939) is an American lawyer, judge, and former politician.
-He has served as a United States district judge for the United States District Court for the Eastern District of Wisconsin, since December 1997.
-Earlier in his career, he served 20 years in the Wisconsin State Senate, representing southwest Milwaukee County and neighboring municipalities.
+Lynn Steven Adelman (born October 1, 1939) is an American lawyer and former politician.
+He has served as a United States district judge for the United States District Court for the Eastern District of Wisconsin since December 1997.
+Prior to becoming a federal judge, he served 20 years as a Democratic member of the Wisconsin Senate, representing southwest Milwaukee County and neighboring municipalities from 1977 to 1997.
+He also ran three times for the U.S. House of Representatives in 1974, 1982, and 1984.

 Early life and education

-Born in Milwaukee, Wisconsin, Adelman received an Artium Baccalaureus degree from Princeton University in 1961 and a Bachelor of Laws from Columbia Law School in 1965.
+Adelman was born in Milwaukee.
+He received a Bachelor of Arts degree from Princeton University in 1961 and a Bachelor of Laws from Columbia Law School in 1965.

 Career

-He was a research assistant at Columbia from 1965 to 1966.
+Adelman was a research assistant at Columbia from 1965 to 1966.
 He was a trial attorney for the Legal Aid Society of Wisconsin from 1967 to 1968, and then entered private practice in Milwaukee in 1968.
 In 1993, Adelman represented Todd Mitchell, a black man convicted of a racially motivated attack against a 14-year old white boy, in Wisconsin v.
 Mitchell, a landmark first amendment case.